 CSLB Registrar and Board Members

 CSLB's 15-member Board appoints the executive officer, or Registrar of Contractors, and directs administrative policy for the agency's operations.
 Per Business & Professions Code §7002, the Board includes 10 public members (including one labor representative, one local building official, and one representative of a statewide senior citizen organization), and five contractors.
 Appointments are made by the governor and the state legislature.
-Board officer terms listed below are for the July 1, 2017 through June 30, 2018 fiscal year.
+Board officer terms run from July 1 of one year through June 30 of the following year.

 David R. Fogt | Registrar of Contractors

 David R. Fogt became Registrar of Contractors on May 2, 2017.
 In the position, Mr. Fogt serves as CSLB’s executive officer, and oversees a $60 million budget and more than 400 employees in Sacramento and at other offices around the state.

 Mr. Fogt, who earned his painting contractor license in 1986, began his CSLB career in February 1990.
 Over the next decade he worked in a number of supervisory positions in CSLB’s Enforcement division and was named Enforcement Chief in October 2001.
 Mr. Fogt served in that position until his appointment to Registrar.

 David De La Torre | Chair | Assembly Appointee | Public Member